StrohmFn/Wikipedia-Round-Trip/README.md

 # Wikipedia-Round-Trip
 This web application allows to calculate a round trip visiting locations of (german) Wikipedia articles.

-For detailed information you are welcome to read the [PAPER](https://github.com/StrohmFn/Wikipedia-Round-Trip/blob/master/Wikipedia%20Round%20Trip.pdf).
+For detailed information you are welcome to read my [PAPER](https://github.com/StrohmFn/Wikipedia-Round-Trip/blob/master/Wikipedia%20Round%20Trip.pdf).

-This project uses OpenStreetMap (https://www.openstreetmap.de/) data for calculation and Leaflet (http://leafletjs.com/) for visualization.
+This project uses [OpenStreetMap](https://www.openstreetmap.de/) data for calculation and [eaflet]http://leafletjs.com/) for visualization.
-For this project the Spring Boot (https://spring.io/) framework is used.
+For this project the [Spring Boot](https://spring.io/) framework is used.

 ## How to use
 For the application to work, a graph file is needed.